 First, email is available to everyone and secondly, it is free (mostly, at least).
-While there are other platforms, outlets and channels that have (partially or completely) taken over some of the original functions of the service, email is still preferred for everyday communication.
+While there are other platforms, outlets, and channels that have (partially or completely) taken over some of the original functions of the service, email is still preferred for everyday communication.

 Not to dive too much into the obvious, we will hereby discuss how that fact of email marketing can be used to the benefit of a business.
 Note that “preferred for everyday communication” applies to offers from brands, no less than to personal and business communication.

-In actual facts, research undergone by Campaign Monitor shows that over one-half of respondents prefer to receive updates from brands via email.
+In actual fact, research undergone by Campaign Monitor shows that over one-half of respondents prefer to receive updates from brands via email.
 As regards millennials, the figure stands at 73 percent, according to Adestra.

 As it turns out, your recipients are actually looking forward to your offers, contrary to popular belief.
 Of course, that applies only to sensible and well-targeted campaigns, worded in a professional way.